-The law school's financial aid office will review your financial aid application materials and calculate your eligibility for the various forms of financial aid from all sources.
+The financial aid office serving the law school will review your financial aid application materials and calculate your eligibility for the various forms of financial aid from all sources.
 It is important to carefully review your financial aid award and to understand the terms and conditions of all aid offered to you.
 All applicants for federal student aid (including loans) must complete the Free Application for Federal Student Aid (FAFSA).
 If you plan on enrolling in law school at the beginning of the fall term, you can apply for federal financial aid using the FAFSA beginning October 1 of the prior calendar year.

-If your financial circumstances change after you complete and file your financial aid forms, notify the financial aid office so that your financial aid award can be revised if necessary.
+If your financial circumstances change after you complete and file your financial aid forms, notify the financial aid office serving the law school so that your financial aid award can be revised if necessary.